Characterization of temperatures associated to Schrodinger operators with initial data in BMO spaces: Introduction and statement of the main result

 It is well known that the BMO space, i.e. the space of functions of bounded mean oscillation, is natural substitution to study singular integral at the end-point space $L^{ \infty}(\RR)$.
 A celebrated theorem of Fefferman and Stein \cite{FS} states that a BMO function is the trace of the solution of $\partial_{tt}u +\Delta u=0, u(x,0)= f(x),$ whenever $u$ satisfies

-where $\nabla=(\nabla_x, \partial_t)=(\partial_{1},...,\partial_{n}, \partial_t).$ Conversely, Fabes, Johnson and Neri \cite{FJN} showed that condition above characterizes all the harmonic functions whose traces are in ${\rm BMO}(\RR)$ in 1976.
+where { $\Delta=\sum_{i=1}^n\partial_{x_i}^2$ is the Laplace operator and } $\nabla=(\nabla_x, \partial_t)=(\partial_{1},...,\partial_{n}, \partial_t).$ Conversely, Fabes, Johnson and Neri \cite{FJN} showed that condition above characterizes all the harmonic functions whose traces are in ${\rm BMO}(\RR)$ in 1976.
 The study of this topic has been widely extended to more general operators such as elliptic operators and Schr\"odinger operators (instead of the Laplacian), for more general initial data spaces such as Morrey spaces and for domains other than $\mathbb R^n$ such as Lipschitz domains.
 For these generalizations, see \cite{DKP, DYZ, FN1, FN, HMM, Song}.

 In \cite{FN1}, Fabes and Neri further generalized the above characterization to caloric functions (temperature), that is the authors proved that a BMO function $f$ is the trace of the solution of

 whenever $u$ satisfies